Young hockey goalkeepers in NWT tried table tennis to improve coordination. It worked - ExBulletin

 Tybring says he saw a change in his performance and encourages other players to try it out.

 “I saw the most changes, like being able to get the puck in the glove but being able to do it faster.
-So being able to react faster to certain shots that I might not have been able to do so quickly before,” he said.
+So being able to react faster to certain shots that I couldn’t do so quickly before,” he said.

-Gohl would like to see more multisport approaches because he thinks it can benefit athletes.
+Gohl would like to see more multisport approaches as he thinks it can benefit athletes.

-“It’s great that our children are learning table tennis and we can improve their lives, experiences and skills.
-But other sports can too.
-And hopefully this is a starting point for all sports that are increasingly coming together,” he said.
+“It’s great that our children are learning table tennis and that we can improve their lives, experiences and skills.
+But other sports can do that too.
+And hopefully this is a starting point for all the sports that are increasingly coming together,” he said.

 Table tennis Noord aims to bring the program to communities in the Sahtu and Beaufort Delta by 2022 and is working on a virtual table tennis program for classrooms.